Data-Driven Adjustment for Multiple Treatments: Extension to Multiple Treatments

 We consider constructing an adjustment set relative to $(\{X_1,X_2\},Y)$ by combining one for $(X_1,Y)$ with one for $(X_2,Y)$ without requiring minimality.
 By Theorem \ref{thm:r1-entner}, $\{Z_1\}$ and $\{Z_2\}$ are adjustment sets relative to $(X_1,Y)$ and $(X_2,Y)$, respectively, since ${W_1 \notind Y \,|\, Z_1}$; ${W_1 \ind Y \,|\, Z_1, X_1}$; ${W_2 \notind Y \,|\, Z_2}$; and ${W_2 \ind Y \,|\, Z_2, X_2}$.
 However, we can show that $\{Z_1,Z_2\}$ is not an adjustment set relative to $(\{X_1,X_2\},Y)$.

 To see this, let the PAG in Figure \ref{fig:ex-combine-naive1-b} represent all the in/dependencies we can learn from the data with the addition of our expert knowledge.
 The claim follows by graphical criteria from prior research (see Theorem \ref{thm:as-graphical-pags} in Supp. \ref{supp:prelims}).
+Had we required minimality, we would have found that $\{Z_1\}$ is not minimal.
+(This holds by Lemma \ref{lem:minimal-criteria}, since ${X_1 \ind Z_1}$.)
+Thus, Theorem \ref{thm:r1-combine} finds $\{Z_2\}$ is an adjustment set relative to $(\{X_1,X_2\},Y)$, which Figure \ref{fig:ex-combine-naive1-b} confirms. \end{example}